About the course

 - Submission of thesis

 A successful transfer of status from PRS to DPhil status will require the student to show that their proposed thesis and treatment represents a viable topic and that their written work and interview show that they have a good knowledge and understanding of the subject.
 Students who are successful at transfer will also be expected to apply for and gain confirmation of DPhil status to show that your work continues to be on track.
-This will need to done within nine terms of admission for full-time students and eighteen terms of admission for part-time students.
+This will need to be achieved within nine terms of admission for full-time students and eighteen terms of admission for part-time students.

 Both milestones normally involve an interview with two assessors (other than your supervisor) and therefore provide important experience for the final oral examination.